Trusted WordPress tutorials, when you need them most.

 Final Thoughts

-The confusion created by similar domains: WordPress.com vs WordPress.org is quite unfortunate for beginners.
-There is a lot of history behind the decisions, and you can read more about that in our article how WordPress.com and WordPress.org are related.
+The confusion created by similar domains, WordPress.com vs. WordPress.org, is quite unfortunate for beginners.
+There is a lot of history behind the decisions, and you can read more about that in our article about how WordPress.com and WordPress.org are related.

-Our hope is that you found this article helpful in understanding the main differences between WordPress.org and WordPress.com.
+We hope that you found this article helpful in understanding the main differences between WordPress.org and WordPress.com.

 We wish you all the best with your website and hope that you chose the right platform: WordPress.org.